Institute Safety Information & Policies

 As such, participants will:

-- Follow the CDC guidance, “Isolation and Precautions for People with (or exposed to) COVID-19,” found at their website.
+- Follow the CDC guidance, “Isolation and Precautions for People with (or exposed to) COVID-19,” found here.

 - Not participate with COVID-19 symptoms

 - Depart the Event if COVID-19 symptoms develop

 NAEYC reserves the right to update this safety policy should the State of Louisiana COVID-19 community level change.
 When the community level is “high,” the CDC recommends that people wear masks for all indoor events.
 We ask that all attendees respect participants’ personal choices with respect to wearing a mask even if others do not wear one.
 Harassment of any kind will not be tolerated.